ribot/ribot-api/spec/blueprint.md

                   "type": "array",
                   "items": {
                     "title": "Check-in model",
+                    "oneOf": [
+                      {
                         "type": "object",
                         "required": [
                           "id",
                           "checkedInDate",
-                      "isCheckedOut"
+                          "isCheckedOut",
+                          "label"
                         ],
                         "properties": {
                           "id": {
                             "description": "Check-in ID.",
                             "type": "string"
                           },
                           "label": {
                             "description": "Location name.
 Only to be used if not attached to a specific venue.", "type": "string"
                           },
                           "latitude": {
                             "description": "Latitude of the check-in.
 Only to be used if not attached to a specific venue.", "type": "number"
                           },
                           "longitude": {
                             "description": "Longitude of the check-in.
 Only to be used if not attached to a specific venue.", "type": "number"
                           },
+                          "isCheckedOut": {
+                            "description": "Explicit flag whether the user has become out of range.
+Only applicable if the venue has beacons.", "type": "boolean"
+                          },
                           "checkedInDate": {
-                        "description": "Date of check-in",
+                            "description": "Date of check-in.",
                             "type": "string"
                           },
+                          "checkedOutDate": {
+                            "description": "Date of check-out, if the venue has beacons.", "type": "string"
+                          }
+                        },
+                        "additionalProperties": false
+                      },
+                      {
+                        "type": "object",
+                        "required": [
+                          "id",
+                          "checkedInDate",
+                          "isCheckedOut",
+                          "venue"
+                        ],
+                        "properties": {
+                          "id": {
+                            "description": "Check-in ID.",
+                            "type": "string"
+                          },
                           "isCheckedOut": {
                             "description": "Explicit flag whether the user has become out of range.
 Only applicable if the venue has beacons.", "type": "boolean"
                           },
+                          "checkedInDate": {
+                            "description": "Date of check-in.",
+                            "type": "string"
+                          },
                           "checkedOutDate": {
                             "description": "Date of check-out, if the venue has beacons.", "type": "string"
                           },
                           "venue": {
-                        "description": "Optional venue relationship.
-Minimal object.",
+                            "description": "Venue model.",
+                            "type": "object",
+                            "required": [
+                              "id",
+                              "label"
+                            ],
+                            "properties": {
+                              "id": {
+                                "description": "Venue ID.",
-                        "type": "object"
+                                "type": "string"
                               },
+                              "label": {
+                                "description": "Location label, aim to keep naming consistent for data integrity.", "type": "string",
+                                "minLength": 1
+                              },
+                              "latitude": {
+                                "description": "Latitude, if the check-in didn't happen at an existing venue.", "type": "number",
+                                "minimum": -90,
+                                "maximum": 90
+                              },
+                              "longitude": {
+                                "description": "Longitude, if the check-in didn't happen at an existing venue.", "type": "number",
+                                "minimum": -180,
+                                "maximum": 180
+                              }
+                            },
+                            "additionalProperties": false
+                          },
                           "encounters": {
                             "description": "Optional beacon encounter collection.",
                             "type": "array",
                             "items": {
                               "description": "Beacon encounter.",
                               "type": "object",
                               "required": [
                                 "id",
                                 "beaconUuid"
                               ],
                               "properties": {
                                 "id": {
                                   "description": "Encounter ID.",
                                   "type": "string"
                                 },
                                 "beaconUuid": {
                                   "description": "Beacon UUID.",
                                   "type": "string"
                                 },
                                 "zone": {
                                   "description": "The name of the zone the beacon represents within the venue.", "type": "string"
                                 }
                               }
                             }
                           }
                         },
                         "additionalProperties": false
+                      }
+                    ]
                   }
                 }
               }